quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ~~~
 {: #http-parametersrestored-def title="HTTPParametersRestored definition"}

-Similarly to HTTPParametersSet this event can contain any number of
+Similar to HTTPParametersSet this event can contain any number of unspecified
-unspecified fields to allow for additional and custom settings.
+fields to allow for reserved or extension settings.

 ## stream_type_set {#http-streamtypeset}
 Importance: Base